mrd0x/secblog/src/pages/download-and-execute-sliver-stager/index.md

 date: "2021-01-01"
 ---

-We're going to create a C program that downloads a stager and injects it in the running process to establish communication with the attacker's machine.<!-- end -->
+We're going to create a C program that downloads a stager and injects it in the running process to establish communication with the attacker's machine<!-- end -->.

 # What are Stager payloads?

 If you've used the Metasploit Framework then you might've seen the word stager but never really understood what it is.